lculibrk/Ploidetect-pipeline/README.md

 ### 2.2: Package management

 Some form of package management is recommended to satisfy the dependencies of the workflow.
 Currently, Conda and singularity are supported.
 You only need one to run this workflow.
 If you followed the above instructions you will already have a conda environment active.
+We recommend Singularity, as that is the simplest way to satisfy the dependencies for Ploidetect and requires minimal input from you.

 #### 2.2.1 Optional - Install mamba